-My top 3 inexpensive lenses for beginner photographers
+my top 3 lenses for beginner photographers

 1. The portrait or party/event lens = The Nifty Fifty

-Once you have more of an understanding of light and aperture you quickly realise that your kit lens (usually the 18-55mm) does not perform very well in low light.
-You need a lower aperture lens and the fondly named ‘nifty fifty’ lens (50mm f/1.8), would be my suggested first purchase.
+Once you have more of an understanding of light and aperture you quickly realise that your kit lens (usually the 18-55mm f3.5 – 5,6) does not perform very well in low light.
+To allow as much light into the camera as possible you need a wider aperture lens and the fondly named ‘nifty fifty’ lens (50mm f/1.8), would be my suggested first purchase.

-2. The wider documentary style lens – The 35mm
+2. The wider documentary-style lens – The 35mm

 The nifty fifty is a perfect portrait lens, but if you find that you are often too close to your subject and want more environment in your photos, then your next purchase may well be the 35mm.

 3. The Zoom lens (longer focal length)

-If you plan to photograph outdoors (and especially if you have children who play sport such a football and rugby) then your next investment well maybe a zoom lens.
-The 18-200mm lens focal range means that you can take very wide shots (such a landscapes) and also focus in on subjects some distance away.
-For families that travel a lot this is also a very versatile lens when you don’t know exactly what you are going to encounter on a day trip.
+If you plan to photograph outdoors (and especially if you have children who play a sport such a football and rugby) then your next investment well maybe a zoom lens.
+The 18-200mm lens focal range means that you can take very wide shots (such as landscapes) and also focus in on subjects some distance away.
+For families that travel a lot, this is also a very versatile lens when you don’t know exactly what you are going to encounter on a day trip.

 The zoom lens also has the added advantage of giving you that lovely background blur when at its longest focal length (200) and you can see some examples of images shot at 200mm below.
 One additional point to note is these lenses are more expensive than the prime portrait lenses already mentioned (above £500+ in some cases) as they are more versatile.
-The great news is there is an alternate brands which fit the main branded cameras Canon, Nikon & Sony.
+The great news is there is an alternate brand which fit the main branded cameras Canon, Nikon & Sony.
 Sigma are earning themselves a very good reputation as an alternative and you can see the price difference below.

-Before you press the buy button just a couple of points to consider;
+Before you press the buy button a couple of points to consider;

-- Check that the lens is comparable with your camera – some lenses do not auto-focus on older entry level DSLRs’ so before you purchase call the supplier to check compatibility
+- Check that the lens is comparable with your camera – some lenses do not auto-focus on older entry-level DSLRs’ so before you purchase call the supplier to check compatibility

-- Buy from a reputable supplier.
+2. Buy from a reputable supplier.
 All of these lenses are very reasonably priced and for £10-£20 difference I would not risk purchasing second hand from eBay for example.
 My preferred suppliers include Wex Photographer, MBP Photographic and Simply Electronics.